 Bayer is currently in the process of negotiating claims in small groups with certain law firms, after a case-specific investigation into medical records.
 According to the company’s first quarter stockholder’s newsletter, Bayer is only settling claims involving pulmonary embolisms and deep vein thrombosis at this time.

-Do I Have a Yaz Lawsuit?
+Do I Have a Yaz Blood Clot Lawsuit?

-The Product Liability & Defective Drug Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Yaz and Yasmin lawsuits.
+The Product Liability & Defective Drug Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Yaz lawsuits.
 We are handling individual litigation nationwide and currently accepting new blood clot cases in all 50 states.